Lilia1989/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React. js is an open-source JavaScript library that is used for building user interfaces specifically for single-page applications.
+It's used for handling the view layer for web and mobile apps.
+React also allows us to create reusable UI components.
+At its core, React is a solution to a problem that developers faced when building user interfaces.
+It allows developers to build complex user interfaces which have components that will change frequently over time, without having to write a lot of very tricky JavaScript code.

 1. Describe component state.

+React components has a built-in state object.
+The state object is where you store property values that belongs to the component.
+When the state object changes, the component re-renders.

 1. Describe props.

+“Props” is a special keyword in React, which stands for properties and is being used for passing data from one component to another.
+But the important part here is that data with props are being passed in a uni-directional flow.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are basically anything that affects something outside of the scope of the current function that's being executed.
+You can sync effects of certain state or props by putting them as arguments in the second parameter/the dependency array in useEffect.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.